strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Velociraptor/Velociraptor.md

 <pre>cd \IntroLabs</pre>

-Next, we will need to start the client.
+We will need to start the client.
 To do this will need to run the **MSI** first.

 <pre>velociraptor-v0.72.3-windows-amd64.msi</pre>